TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Simulation Experiments

-Fourth, we examined the performance of the information gain measure, R\'{e}nyi divergence, under different look-ahead horizons $H = N_{H} t_p$ compared to: i) Shannon entropy \cite{cliff2015online}; ii) a naive approach that moves UAV to the closest estimated target location; and iii) a uniform search with predefined path used in \cite{ristic2010information}.
+Fourth, we examined the performance of the information gain measure, R\'{e}nyi divergence, under different look-ahead horizons $H = N_{H} t_p$ compared to: \textit{i)} Shannon entropy \cite{cliff2015online}; \textit{ii)} a naive approach that moves UAV to the closest estimated target location; and \textit{iii)} a uniform search with the predefined path used in \cite{ristic2010information}.
 Table \ref{table_MC_planning} shows the Monte Carlo comparison results among various planning algorithms.
 All the parameters were reused from the Sec. \ref{subsec_SIM_Target_Tracking}, except for $\alpha = 0.1$ and $N_{\mathcal{A},s} = 4$ were updated based on the previous experimental results.
-The result has demonstrated that R\'{e}nyi divergence reward function is superior to other planning strategies in term of localization accuracy, including the Shannon entropy with the same horizon settings.
+The results demonstrated that R\'{e}nyi divergence based reward function leads to significantly better planning strategies in comparison with other reward functions in terms of localization accuracy, including Shannon entropy with the same horizon settings ($N_H = 1;t_p = 5$).
 For R\'{e}nyi reward function itself, the large look ahead horizon number $N_H > 1$ helps to improve the localization accuracy; however, it requires higher computational power (planning) and causes the UAV to travel further.
-Using $N_H = 1;t_p = 5$ provides the best trade-off between computational time and accuracy.
+Using $N_H = 1;t_p = 5$~s provides the best trade-off between computational time and accuracy.

 \textbf{Summary:} According to the above simulation results, we select $\alpha = 0.1$, $N_{\mathcal{A},s} = 4$, and $N_H = 1, t_p = 5 ~s$ as the planning parameters for the field experiment since these parameters provides the lowest computational cost, best performance in term of location estimation error, travel distance and flight time.